BohdanCh-w/psd-multipage-generator/README.md

 ## Configuration

- currenly file must have next structure.
+currenly template file must have next structure.
 This will be changed in future versions
 ```
 page (group)
 |--- text (group)